-I love the work of Sally Mann because she shares her truth of country living, unabashed at real life, capturing her children in their rustic environment.
+I love the work of Sally Mann because she shares her truth of country living, unabashed at real-life, capturing her children in their rustic environment.
 She uses a large-format film camera capturing her work in black and white, which I find truly inspiring.
 But I sometimes wonder what the lush greens of her surroundings would look like had she shot them in color instead.

-Color doesn’t have to shout, or jump out at us to be heard.
+Color doesn’t have to shout or jump out at us to be heard.
 Similar hues often work together by blending into a story to reveal country life.
-Whispering in our ear, it beckons us to look more closely for textures, shadows, and light hiding in the struggle of a calf attempting his first steps, or in the sound of thundering hooves digging into deep dirt, while chasing a steer.
+Whispering in our ear, it beckons us to look more closely for textures, shadows, and light hiding in the struggle of a calf attempting his first steps, or in the sound of thundering hooves digging into deep dirt while chasing a steer.
 It reminds me of crisp fall days with yellowing leaves and the soft nickering of horses early in the morning before a ride.
-That is when I hear the voice of color as it breaths life into each season.
+That is when I hear the voice of color as it breathes life into each season.

 I also love the work of William Albert Allard, who was known for his color-slide photography in the 1960’s and 70’s when he worked for National Geographic.
-His serene, yet strong images of life out west, reveal the ruggedness of ranch living and the beautiful terrain of simple life.
+His serene, yet strong images of life out west, reveal the ruggedness of ranch living and the beautiful terrain of the simple life.
 His sense of how light interacts with his subjects makes me feel as if I’m there and enable me to empathize with the joys and difficulties of ranching life.
 He continues to shoot today, sharing his legacy of storytelling through light and color.